HarminderDhillon/twitter-clone/README.md

 1. Create a new changeset file in the `changes/` directory or a new SQL file in the `sql/` directory
 2. Add the file to the master changelog (`db.changelog-master.yaml`)
 3. Run the application to apply the migration

+## Recent Updates

+### API Endpoint Improvements (March 2025)

+We've made significant improvements to the API endpoints, focusing especially on the user management functionality:

+1. **Fixed Ambiguous URL Mappings**: Resolved issues with conflicting request mappings in the UserController.
+The application now correctly handles both UUID-based and username-based user lookups.

+2. **Improved Error Handling**: Enhanced error responses with detailed error messages and appropriate HTTP status codes.

+3. **Added Follower Count Integration**: Updated the API to accurately retrieve follower and following counts using the FollowRepository.

+4. **Username and Email Availability Checks**: Added dedicated endpoints to check if a username or email is already in use.

+5. **Consolidated Controller Logic**: Simplified the controller by combining similar methods and improving code organization.

+All API endpoints now have consistent behavior and properly follow RESTful principles.

+### API Endpoints Testing Status

+All endpoints have been tested and are working correctly:

+- ✅ GET `/api/users` - Get all users
+- ✅ GET `/api/users/{idOrUsername}` - Get user by ID or username
+- ✅ PUT `/api/users/{idOrUsername}` - Update user
+- ✅ DELETE `/api/users/{idOrUsername}` - Delete user
+- ✅ POST `/api/users` - Create new user
+- ✅ GET `/api/users/check-username?username={username}` - Check username availability
+- ✅ GET `/api/users/check-email?email={email}` - Check email availability
+- ✅ GET `/api/users/search?query={query}` - Search users